 No. Unlike health savings accounts, you do not have to report your FSA on your income tax return.
 Since FSA contributions are made with pretax dollars, you cannot claim them as a tax deduction either.
 Any leftover FSA money forfeited at the end of the year cannot be listed as a loss, since it was taken pretax.
 Additionally, if you paid for a qualified medical expense with pretax dollars from your FSA, you cannot list it as an itemized deduction on Schedule A (Form 1040).

-Yes, a debit card is one option.
+Yes, a debit card is one option for accessing HRA funds.
 There are several ways to receive reimbursement through an HRA, including automatic payment to the provider, automatic payment to the member (paper checks or direct deposit), personalized pay, manual paper claims and a debit card.
 The benefits administrator determines which of these methods are available with your specific FSA plan.
-If you have a debit card, you can use it to pay for eligible expenses without paying out of pocket or filing forms.
+If you have a debit card, you can use it to cover eligible expenses without paying out of pocket or filing forms.

 You should put in as much as you can without exceeding the limit.
-Employees with HSAs can only contribute up to $3,550 per year for individuals and up to $7,100 per year for families.
+Employees with HSAs can only contribute up to $3,650 per year for individuals and up to $7,300 per year for families.
 Employees 55 and older have the option of contributing an additional $1,000 per year as catch-up funds.
-Any contributed funds that exceed those amounts are not tax deductible and are typically subject to a 6% excise.
+Any contributed funds that exceed those amounts are not tax deductible and are typically subject to a 6 percent excise.
 HSAs are beneficial for covering eligible medical expenses; since the account and any unused funds stay with the employee indefinitely, it is wise to contribute as much as you can afford.

 The type of healthcare expense account you offer employees will partially depend on the type of health insurance plans you offer.
 For example, if an employee wants to access a standard HRA, they also need to be provided with a traditional group medical plan, whereas HSAs are only eligible for employees who have access to HDHPs specifically.